Jakom001/Data-Analytics-Internship/README.md

 ## Projects
 During the internship, I successfully completed the following projects:

-1. **Data Quality Assessment:** In this project, I assessed the quality of data in terms of accuracy, completeness, consistency, and reliability.
+1. [**Data Quality Assessment:**](https://github.com/Jakom001/Data-Analytics-Internship/tree/main/Task%201%20%20-%20Data%20Quality%20Assessment) In this project, I assessed the quality of data in terms of accuracy, completeness, consistency, and reliability.
 I cleaned and preprocessed the data to prepare it for further analysis.

-2. **Data Insights:** I performed exploratory data analysis on the preprocessed data to derive meaningful insights.
+2. [**Data Insights:**](https://github.com/Jakom001/Data-Analytics-Internship/tree/main/Task%202-%20Data%20Insignts) I performed exploratory data analysis on the preprocessed data to derive meaningful insights.
 This involved identifying trends, patterns, and outliers, which contributed to making informed business decisions.

-3. **Data Insights and Presentation:** I used visualization tools to present the insights obtained from the previous analysis.
+3. [**Data Insights and Presentation:**](https://github.com/Jakom001/Data-Analytics-Internship/tree/main/Task%203%20-%20Data%20Insignts%20and%20Presentation) I used visualization tools to present the insights obtained from the previous analysis.
 This project required effective communication of findings to both technical and non-technical audiences.

-4. **Data Segmentation and Targeting:** I used clustering techniques to segment the data into distinct groups based on certain features.
+4. [**Data Segmentation and Targeting:**}() I used clustering techniques to segment the data into distinct groups based on certain features.
 This segmentation aided in identifying target customer groups for marketing strategies.

-5. **Machine Learning Model:** In the final project, I built a predictive model using machine learning algorithms.
+5. [**Machine Learning Model:**]() In the final project, I built a predictive model using machine learning algorithms.
 The model was trained to predict the likelihood of a customer making a transaction, which could be used for customer engagement and retention strategies.

 ## Learnings
 Throughout the internship, I gained several valuable insights and skills, including: